AliiAhmadi/APL/README.md

 # APL

 Ahmadi programming language is a language under development.
-This language is like high-level programming language used today and it is a interpreted language.
+This language is like high-level programming languages used today and it is a interpreted language.
 APL is also dynamically typed language.
 At this point only support structured and functional paradigm.

 > [!WARNING]